Share

 Activist

-Those who embody the Activist learning style have to get their hands dirty to fully grasp a new concept.
-They best process information by doing rather than watching, and they often have a very open mind when it comes to tackling new subjects.
+Those who embody the Activist learning style must get their hands dirty to fully grasp a new concept.
+They best process information by doing rather than watching and often have a very open mind when tackling new subjects.
 In fact, they tend to eagerly immerse themselves in the learning process, leaving bias at the door.
 Activists are quite optimistic individuals who are usually ready and willing to accept change.
 Some activities that they tend to thrive at include problem-solving, competition, group discussions, and brainstorming.

 However, there are also weaknesses to the Activist learning style.
-First, because they are so eager to learn, they tend to act sporadically and without thinking.
-They often take unnecessary risks, and they can rush through tasks without fully preparing.
+First, they tend to act sporadically and without thinking because they are so eager to learn.
+They often take unnecessary risks and rush through tasks without thoroughly preparing.

 Pragmatist

-In terms of weaknesses, Pragmatists readily reject information that they do not view as applicable.
+Regarding weaknesses, Pragmatists readily reject information they do not view as applicable.
 They often run with the first answer they conclude about a problem, rather than exploring all possibilities.
 They’re also very impatient when it comes to group speculation and talking for the sake of discussion.

 Reflector